DataDog/documentation/content/en/monitors/guide/best-practices-for-live-process-monitoring.md

 {{< img src="monitors/monitor_types/process/text-scoped-process-monitor.png" alt="A live process monitor that has been scoped using text search" style="width:100%;" >}}

-4. If your monitor's scope still exceeds a few thousand processes total across all process groups, use additional tags to break it into multiple monitors.
+4. If your monitor's scope still exceeds a few thousand processes total across all monitor groups, use additional tags to break it into multiple monitors.
     - For example, you can use the `env` tag to create separate monitors for `prod` and `staging`.

 ### Choosing a time frame